 Both have promising backgrounds...Richie has apparently already enjoyed runs around Braunton Burrows using an OS map while being from the Modica clan, Annabel will surely not be without help in getting started as an orienteer.

-In April we were joined by the Carter family from near Bridgwater.
+The Carter family of Burtle joined.
 Matt, who orienteered back in the early 90s, and the rest of the family were at Staple Hill for our final QOFL of the season and did well.
 Up till then, they had been training themselves up at the permanent course at Coombe Hill.
 Since then, we are delighted to see they have bravely ventured to some serious events, taking in the Spring multi-day tournaments in Sussex and Shropshire.
 They also won our mini relay held at the end of our training series.

-In March, we were joined by the Guildford family of Crediton, who sampled some JOG events in the spring term.
+The Guildford family of Crediton joined, having sampled some JOG events in the spring term.

 Karen Lewis joined and along with her family, took the commendably adventurous step of taking part in the Scottish 6 Days in the summer.

 JOG regulars the Willmotts (Dave, Oliver and Harry) also joined and ran for the club at the inter-club team event in Dorset the next month.